NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 The system has two main processes:
 1. Web Application.
-2. Database.
+2. Business Logic

 #### 4.3.1 Web Application
 The first interaction that the user will have is with the web application.
 This process is initiated by the user by running the program by opening the webpage hosted by Heroku or another approved cloud hosting program.
 The webpage will most likely run on Internet Explorer 11 as that is the browser used predominantly on Beca issued devices.
 This front end that the user sees has an established connection to the databases containing the transport network data as well as a database of logins id’s.
 The user will have to use their specific login details to enter the main application.
 If the incorrect login is shown the user will be prompted again.
 Once accepted the user will be granted access to the main map visuals.
+No other authentication is necessary to be provided.

 The map will be displayed using data from the database.
 Data will also be able to be filtered here for users to make necessary consulting decisions.